AMD shares jump on record growth in data center revenue

 Sales at AMD’s computing and graphics segment, which includes graphic chip sales to data centers, rose over 8.5 percent to $986 million, beating the analyst average estimate of $939 million, according to FactSet.

+AMD’s chief executive officer, Lisa Su, said there were still headwinds in the graphics channel, and macro uncertainties were causing some caution in the first half of the year as the company’s first-quarter revenue forecast missed analyst estimates.

-The chipmaker forecast current-quarter revenue to be at $1.25 billion, plus or minus $50 million, a drop of 24 percent from last year.
-Analysts were expecting revenue of $1.47 billion, according to IBES data from Refinitiv.
+The chipmaker forecast current-quarter revenue of $1.25 billion, plus or minus $50 million, a drop of 24 percent from last year.
+Analysts were expecting $1.47 billion, according to IBES data from Refinitiv.

+Su said the company expects to launch over 30 percent more Ryzen systems in the year compared with 2018 and expects the CPU side of its business to grow faster than GPU.

+A crash in prices of cryptocurrencies late in 2018 hit chipmakers including AMD in the prior quarter and led to a pile of inventories that proved difficult to clear.

-Reporting by Shariq Khan and Vibhuti Sharma in Bengaluru; Editing by Arun Koyyur
+Reporting by Shariq Khan and Vibhuti Sharma in Bengaluru; editing by Arun Koyyur and Leslie Adler